TokenBrice/blog/content/posts/2020/dyed1.md

 ---
-title: "Do You Even DeFi?
-Mission 1 - Get Dat ETH [DYED#1]"
+title: "DYED #1 - Gotta Get Dat ETH"
 description: "It's to time to get started with your onboarding of Ethereum decentralised finance.
 Good luck with this first assignment!"
 date: '2020-08-10T00:53:50.191Z'
 categories: [🌌 DeFi, 👽 DYED]